Nino Bixio: Life and career

 By August 21, Bixio and the Garibaldines entered in Reggio Calabria, in the Neapolitan mainland.
 He took part in the Battle of the Volturno, where his leg was broken.

 Elected deputy in 1861, he endeavored to reconcile Cavour and Garibaldi.
 In 1866, at the head of the seventh division, he covered the Italian retreat from the Battle of Custoza, ignoring the Austrian summons to surrender.
 Appointed senator in February 1870, he was in the following September given command of a division during the movement against Rome, took Civitavecchia, and on 20 September 1870, he participated in the capture of Rome, which completed the unification of Italy.

 On 16 December 1873, he died of cholera at Aceh Bay in Sumatra en route for Batavia (modern-day Jakarta), where he was slated to take command of a commercial expedition.
 The exact location of his grave remained unclear.
 Locals reported that he had been buried on the beach and his grave could not be seen at high tide.
-In 1876, a small military expedition of the Dutch East Indian forces set out to pinpoint the precise spot, but met with disaster as several soldiers were brutally slain in the attempt.
+In 1876 during the Aceh War, a small military expedition of the Dutch East Indian forces set out to pinpoint the precise spot, but met with disaster as several soldiers were brutally slain in the attempt.